Conchylicultor/Deep-Learning-Tricks/networks.md

 **UNREAL**: Based on A3C, augment the cost function by adding auxiliary tasks.

+**Evolution Strategies**: Instead of using standard back-propagation, it's possible to just randomly try to modify the weights by injecting random noise.
+The update step is done with the average of the candidate weights weighted by their associated reward.
+It is easily parallelizable (each replica can reconstruct other agent perturbations by knowing the seed).
+Is only competitive in settings where the gradient (of the expected reward) has to be estimated by sampling (otherwise much slower).
+Some tricks (virtual BN) are needed specially when the reward is difficult to reach just by randomly guessing the weights.

+*Evolution Strategies as a Scalable Alternative to Reinforcement Learning, Tim Salimans, Jonathan Ho, Xi Chen, Ilya Sutskever* ([Arxiv](https://arxiv.org/abs/1703.03864))

 **Neural Architecture Search**: Generate new networks architecture by formalizing a network architecture as a sequence and training a RNN to generate it using REINFORCE.

 * For CNN, the network sequentially generate filter height, stride, anchors,... for each layers.
 The anchor allows the connect the layer to a previous one to add skip connections to the network.